Jason Nolf

-Jason Michael Nolf (born January 10, 1996) is an American freestyle and former folkstyle wrestler who competes at 74 kilograms.
-In freestyle, he is a three-time U.S. national champion and a multiple-time medalist in international tournaments.
+Jason Michael Nolf (born January 10, 1996) is an American freestyle wrestler and a former folkstyle wrestler who competes at 74 kilograms.
+In freestyle, he is a two-time U.S. national champion and a multiple-time medalist in international tournaments.

 In folkstyle, Nolf was a three-time NCAA Division I national champion (finalist in 2016) and a two-time Big Ten Conference champion out of Pennsylvania State University.

 Career

 High school

-Nolf attended Kittanning High School, where he became a three-time PIAA class AA state champion with a 176–1 record.
+Nolf attended Kittanning High School, where he became a three-time PIAA Class AA state champion with a 176–1 record.
 He also competed in cross country and track and field, and graduated with a 4.5 GPA.
 In 2022, he was inducted into the WPIAL Hall of Fame.

 College

 A three-time state champion, Nolf committed to wrestle at Pennsylvania State University in 2013.

 2014–2015

 During his redshirt campaign, Nolf claimed titles at the East Stroudsburg and Nittany Lion Open tournaments and made a finals run at the Southern Scuffle, ending the season with a 15–1 record at 157 pounds.